iodepo/odis-arch/book/theOdisGraph.md

 [Add simple representation]

+> [!NOTE]
-Some JSON-LD objects are, de facto, FAIR Digital Objects, assuming they have a reference node (see below) with a persistent, unique, and dereferenceable identifier, well-described semantics, license and provenance information, and other attributes described in the FAIR Data Principles.
+> Some JSON-LD objects are, de facto, FAIR Digital Objects, assuming they have a reference node (see below) with a persistent, unique, and dereferenceable identifier, well-described semantics, license and provenance information, and other attributes described in the FAIR Data Principles.

 ### Nodes